Home» Gadgets» Mobiles» Nothing Phone (4a) Price Has Gone Up in Nepal: Already?

 HIGHLIGHTS

-The Nothing Phone (3a) has set the bar pretty high.
-In fact, it held the spot as one of the best phones around Rs.
-50,000 for a good part of mid-2025, at least until competitors like the Infinix GT 30 Pro and OnePlus Nord CE 5 arrived.
+Talking of the predecessor, Nothing Phone (3a) once more, it had set the bar pretty high.
+In fact, it was the best phone at Rs.
+50,000 for a good part of mid-2025, until competitors like the Infinix GT 30 Pro and OnePlus Nord CE 5 arrived.
 Even then, the legacy of the Phone (3a) still lingers, which means the Phone (4a) has a lot to live up to.

-If you’re wondering what exactly Nothing did to set the bar so high, let me give you a quick flashback.
+We’ve already said that Nothing set the bar high, but if you’re wondering why exactly then, let me give you a quick flashback.
 The design was clean, the Essential Key was surprisingly useful, performance was solid for the price, and most importantly, the 2x optical telephoto lens was the standout for the segment.

 Now with the Nothing Phone (4a), the company has removed a few things while upgrading others.
 But the real question is: Can it live up to the hype of its predecessor, or will it fall short?
 Let’s dive into the overview and find out: